TomsStasulans/TomsStasulans/README.md

 I'm Toms Stašulāns

 I started to learn coding in 2021 with TypeScript.
-This was beggining of me understanding basics of programming world.
+This was beginning of me understanding basics of programming world.
 Till now I have attended in two hardcore curses CODELEX and MC ALFA.

 I'm working with:
 Git;